-- Mix well and pour into greased 9X13 inch pan.
+- Mix well and pour into a greased 9x13-inch baking pan.

-- Bake at 350 degrees for 30 to 35 minutes or until toothpick inserted into middle of cake comes out clean.
+- Bake at 350 degrees for 30 to 35 minutes or until a toothpick inserted into the middle of the cake comes out clean.
 Cool completely.

-- Add cold milk to remaining box of pistachio pudding mix in a medium bowl.1 1/4 cups cold milk, 2 boxes instant pistachio pudding mix
+- Add the cold milk to the remaining box of pistachio pudding mix in a medium bowl.1 1/4 cups cold milk, 2 boxes instant pistachio pudding mix

-- Stir until well combined and pudding begins to thicken.
+- Stir until well combined and the pudding begins to thicken.
 Then fold in the whipped topping.8 oz. whipped topping

-- Frost the cooled cake and garnish with chopped nuts.
+- Frost the cooled cake and garnish it with chopped pecan pieces (optional).nuts

 “Where we love is home.
 Home that our feet may leave, but not our hearts.”